Eating Raoul: Plot

-Paul Bland is a balding wine snob who works at a cheap wine shop.
+Paul Bland is a wine snob who works at a cheap wine shop.
 His attractive wife Mary is a nurse who is routinely groped by hospital patients.
 When Paul is fired, they are left with barely enough money to survive and fear that they will never realize their dream of opening a restaurant.
-Paul and Mary sleep in separate twin beds since they are prudes who disapprove of sex.
+Paul and Mary sleep in separate twin beds, since they are prudes who disapprove of sex.
 They live in an apartment building which regularly hosts swingers parties, which they despise.

 When a drunk swinger wanders into their apartment and tries to rape Mary, Paul hits him on the head with a cast-iron frying pan, unintentionally killing him.
 Thinking that no one will miss him, they take his money and put his body in the trash compactor.
 After they kill another swinger the same way, they realize they can make money by killing "rich perverts".

 Doris the Dominatrix, a regular at the swingers parties, advises Paul and Mary to place an ad in the Hollywood Press, which caters to men seeking kinky sex scenes.
 Mary lures men to the apartment by promising to satisfy their sexual fetishes; when they try to have sex with her, Paul grows alarmed enough to kill them with the frying pan.
 The Blands are surprised at how lucrative their scheme is.

 The Blands have new locks installed in their apartment to protect Paul's wine collection.
 The locksmith is Raoul Mendoza, whose service is a ruse which allows him to rob his customers' homes.
 He sneaks into the Blands' apartment the next night and stumbles across the corpse of their latest victim.
 Paul confronts Raoul and both men realize they are in a compromising position.
 They strike a deal: neither will report the other to the police, Paul and Mary will pocket their victims' cash, and Raoul will keep their other possessions — splitting any proceeds with them — and dispose of the bodies.

 When a client of Mary's fails to show one night, Paul leaves to buy groceries and a new frying pan, since Mary is squeamish about cooking in the one they use to kill people.
 While Mary is alone, the client arrives late and tries to rape her.
 Raoul drops by and strangles the client to death.
 He offers Mary a joint and they have sex.
 After Paul grows suspicious, he follows Raoul and discovers he has been selling the victims' bodies to a dog food company, selling their expensive cars, and secretly keeping the money.